richardphotolab/API-Order-docs/endpoints/create.md

 > :warning: This information is specific to this endpoint.
 You must **_also_** understand the [basic REQUEST documentation](../REQUEST.md).

 The payload is designed to let you include one or many order registrations, as needed.
-A payload consists of a base<br/>
-container _array_ containing order _objects_.
+A payload consists of a base container _array_ containing order _objects_.
 There must be a minimum of one(1) order, and a maximum of fifty(50).

 The `uniqueId` should be considered an absolute unique identifier for one of your orders.
-If you already track base<br/>
-and instance ids for your orders, you can use the _base_ in `uniqueId` and _instance_ in `orderNumber`.
-If you only have<br/>
-an order number, you may put the order number in both fields.
+If you already track base and instance ids for your orders, you can use the _base_ in `uniqueId` and _instance_ in `orderNumber`.
+If you only have an order number, you may put the order number in both fields.

 _object_